justinrummel/jr.com-mm/_posts/2015-01-15-bushel-for-small-businesses.md

 Features
 ---

 Your Bushel web interface is hosted for you on Bushel's servers.
-This helps companies who either don't want to deal with having a server internally (knowing how to configure, setup internal and external networking, and/or with the maintenance requirements), or a company that fully embraces the a cloud infrastructure.
+This helps companies who either don't want to deal with having a server internally (knowing how to configure, setup internal and external networking, and/or with the maintenance requirements), or a company that fully embraces a cloud infrastructure.
 I see this as a great positive!
 If you have a company policy that states "no cloud infrastructures" will be used then you are most likely too big for Bushel.

 Enrolling your Apple devices is made easy by either logging into your Bushel account and clicking on the "Enroll" button, inviting people by email, or by using Apple's Device Enrollment Program (DEP).